Transport in Nottingham: History

-The Nottingham and District Tramways Company Limited began operating horse-drawn trams in Nottingham in 1878.
+The Nottingham and District Tramways Company Limited began operating horse-drawn trams in the city in 1878.
 A steam tram service began in 1880.
 In 1898, the Nottingham Corporation Tramways took over the existing tramways.
-Electric trams were introduced from 1901, and the last horse tram ran in 1902.
+Electric trams were introduced from 1901 and the last horse tram ran in 1902.
 The tram network in Nottingham was replaced between 1926 and 1936 by a combination of the Nottingham trolleybus system and a fleet of motor buses.